gnucoop/pandino/README.md

 Pandino is a powerful tool designed to analyze and visualize data using various language models.
 It provides a flexible API for integrating different LLMs and processing data efficiently.

 ## Features
-- Supports multiple LLM types including Groq, Deepseek, and Mistral.
+- Supports multiple LLM types including Groq, Deepseek, Mistral, and OpenAI.
 - Provides a Flask-based API for easy integration and usage.
-- Handles data processing and visualization using popular libraries like pandas and plotly.
+- Handles data processing and visualization using popular libraries like pandas and pandasai.
-- Implements a basic user management system using SQLite for API key validation.
+- Implements a secure user management system using SQLite for API key validation.
+- Uses environment variables for secure storage of API keys and encryption keys.

 ## Installation
 To install Pandino, follow these steps: